FabioLusha/video-neurosymbolic/README.md

-# This is my thesis
+# This is the repository for the content of my thesis - Video-Neurosymbolic

-I will update this readme